BradHutchings/Mmojo-Server-v2/docs/102-Project-Features.md

 ---
 ### Mmojo Complete - Completion User Interface
-I hold this currently unpopular opinion that chat interfaces are an abomination.
+I hold a currently unpopular opinion that chat interfaces are an abomination.
 Not in how they're implemented, but in that they make users pretend to have a conversation with a computer in order to extract knowledge from an LLM.
 I provide an original and powerful Mmojo Complete user interface that can be used as the default user interface, with llama.cpp's traditional chat interface as an option for end-users.

 If you have your own preferred UI, you can use the additions to Mmojo Server to support it as well.